Skip to main content Skip to secondary navigation

 1. Empower organizations that equip diverse investors with the financial knowledge and confidence they need to share in the wealth that markets can create.
 Grants will be given in this area to organizations and programs which deliver impact in one or more of the following ways:

 There is no set minimum or maximum grant amount, though the average size of a grant made by the Foundation is $75,000.
 Reasonable overhead costs may be included in the grant request but must be specified.
-There is no limit as to the number of proposals a single entity may submit at one time.
+There is no limit to the number of proposals a single entity may submit at one time.

 Funding amount: $75K average

-Deadline: May 10, 2024
+Deadline: May 2, 2025

 Guidelines: https://www.nasdaq.com/nasdaq-foundation/grant-program